lfurzewaddock/js-tdd-kit/README.md

 5. Test configuration

 Run the various commands on the sample files included.
-Assuming everything works as expected feel free to delete the contents of both 'src' and 'test' directories, excluding files `test/utils.js` and `test/jsdom.environment.js` which are used to include jsdom.
+Assuming everything works as expected feel free to delete the contents of both `src` and `test` directories, excluding files `test/utils.js` and `test/jsdom.environment.js` which are used to include jsdom.
 See sample files for an example implementation.

 ## Commands